rapyuta-robotics/rapyuta-io-docs/hugo/content/getting-started/delete-project.md

 pre: "c. "
 weight: 211
 ---
-The creator of a project is alone permitted to delete the project.
-However, you must ensure that the billable units (deployments, devices, users and disks) are deleted or unallocated prior to removing the project.
+The creator of a project can alone delete the project.
+Prior to deleting a project, ensure that the project's resources are de-allocated and its users are removed.

 {{% notice note %}}
 Deletion of a project is irreversible.
+Once de-allocated, the resources of the project cannot be retained.
+You must create a new project to allocate resources.
 {{% /notice %}}

 To delete an existing project, you will follow the below instructions: